Who’s who

 Liz joined us as a Non-Executive Director in October 2024.

-Liz is an experienced senior leader and people and change specialist who has worked for more than 20 years across the public and private sectors.
+An experienced senior leader and people and change specialist who has worked for more than 20 years across the public and private sectors.
 She has supported organisations and teams to deliver large scale transformation programmes including digital and culture change.

 Ashish Ghadiali, Totnes